-Program Area Description of Enforcement Actions/ Inspections Construction General Permit- Quarterly Construction Stormwater Inspections The Fort Carson Stormwater Program conducted 98 construction inspections at 38 CGP sites during 2022.
+Program Area Description of Enforcement Actions/Inspections Construction General Permit- Quarterly Construction Stormwater Inspections The Fort Carson Stormwater Program conducted 96 construction inspections at 40 CGP sites during 2023.
 Inspections were conducted quarterly with some sites being inspected subsequently as part of the follow up from previous inspections.
 The inspections were documented in the DPW R Drive and provided to the project manager and contractor for inclusion with the project SWPPP.
+These inspection reports are available upon request.
 While inspections routinely revealed findings of non-compliance with the CGP, generally the findings tended to be minor in nature and were corrected well within the timelines specified by the CGP.
-Multisector General Permit- Quarterly Routine Facility Inspections In 2021, the number of industrial sites from Fort Carson was reduced to 5 sites because of the application of an exemption in the regulation, in accordance with the 2021 renewal of the MSGP.
-The Fort Carson Stormwater Program conducted a total of 20 routine inspections at 5 sites during 2022.
-Minor deficiencies identified during the routine inspections were addressed on the spot by the inspector or through Environmental Compliance Assistance Team (ECAT) follow up with the facility operator.
-Regular inspections performed by the base operations contract observed and corrected more than 68 stormwater issues.
-See Attachment 20- Base Operations Stormwater Work.
-Stormwater Control Measures- LID Feature Annual Inspections The Fort Carson Stormwater Program conducted performance inspections at ### LID features in the cantonment area during 2021.
-No features required immediate attention and maintenance is decided on a priority basis.
+Multi-sector General Permit- Quarterly Routine Facility Inspections In 2021, the number of industrial sites from Fort Carson was reduced to 5 sites after an exemption in the regulation was applied, in accordance with the 2021 renewal of the MSGP.
+The Fort Carson Stormwater Program conducted a total of 20 routine inspections at 5 sites during 2023.
+Deficiencies identified during the routine inspections were addressed through corrective action forms.
+Stormwater Control Measures- LID Feature Annual Inspections The Fort Carson Stormwater Program conducted performance inspections on 152 LID features in the cantonment area during 2023.
+LID features that required routine maintenance had work orders submitted through ArMA.
+The LID inspection reports for 2023 are available upon request.
+Fort Carson works with GIS to ensure the most up to date inventory of LID features is available and inspected.

-G. Proposed Changes to the Stormwater Management Program.
+G. Proposed Changes to the Stormwater Management Program